pedrodsac/pedrodsac.github.io/README.md

 ## Privacy Policy

 Your playlists' data is stored in your iCloud storage and is not accessible to the developer.
 Your favorites' data is stored on-device and is not accessible to the developer.
 Your customization settings are stored on-device and are not accessible to the developer.
-There is no privacy policy agreements the user should be worried about.
+There are no privacy policy agreements the user should be worried about.

 ## Contact